 It goes without saying that the forces that are for tackling the implementation of lean and world-class principles and approaches are easy to understand.
 Who would not argue for preserving jobs, increasing stakeholder value and achieving market dominance?
 Wanting to do the right thing is not the problem; overcoming the barriers to success is.

-One the biggest recurring flaws I see in companies on the lean implementation journey is the belief that by telling people how good things are going to be does not ensure they will change.
+One the biggest recurring flaws I see in companies on the lean implementation journey is the belief that by telling people how good things are going to do not ensure they will change.
 Far from it.
 Few (maybe 10%) of the people will get it to the degree that they will change their behaviors and actually do things differently.
 The rest of us need help.

 Anthony Robbins has this hypothesis that goes something like this: “People are motivated by pleasure or pain.
 Getting one and avoiding the other is basically what drives our behavior.”
 If this is true, then we need to think about this principle and what we will do to enable people in our organizations to curtail old behaviors and adopt new ones.